marcosotb/dbsd-dec-2022/README.md

 train_dreambooth.py needs to be modified since calls (introduced Jan 5th 2023) are made that require Accelerate 0.14.0 but we are using 0.12.0.
 Specifically, references to the use of `accelerator.unwrap_model(model, keep_fp32_wrapper=True)`. need to be changed to just `accelerator.unwrap_model(model)`

 ## Cell 1.
+Google Drive & Build Environment
-Mount Google Drive
+#### Mount Google Drive
-Mount Google Drive.
-Will act like a local drive in the colab's filesystem.
+* Will act like a local drive in the colab's filesystem.
 This isn't essential but you should mount the drive if:
 * You store training images, models and other resources needed for training.
 * You wish to quickly save trained models there so you can download at a later time.

-## Cell 2.
-Build Environment
-* Downloads and installs required dependencies.
+#### Downloads and installs required dependencies.
 * These dependencies date back to late 2022.
 * Diffusers itself will be installed from commit `fbdf0a17055ffa34679cb34d986fabc1296d0785`.
 * Scripts to convert to and from Stable Diffusion Original (ckpt/safetensors) and Diffusers are also downloaded.